TobiPeterG/AMU/README.md

 # Contribution
   I'm open and welcome contributions to make this script better and/or available to more distributions.
-  Currently, the script is quite hacky as it replaces an executable called by Plasma at shutdown.
+  Currently, the script is quite hacky as it is not using the offline-update service, but a custom solution and the progress bar is not really good as well.
   If you know a better approach, feel free to open a pull request!

   Should you encounter any issue, please open an issue.
 Use at your own risk!